 This manual is organized with separate chapters covering doctrine,

 tactics, techniques and procedures, and includes a tactical standing operating procedure.
 This manual is designed to fit in the cargo pocket of the eader's Battle Dress Uniform.
 It should be used in the field as a guide to training and combat operations.
 It is written with a heavy bias toward the tactics, techniques, and procedures that make in fantry soldiers successful in battle.
 Leaders must use the tactics, techniques, and procedures, but they must not lose sight of the simple doctrinal principles outlined in Chapter 1, Doctrine.
 Additionally, infantry leaders should usc this manual in developing an estimate of the situation and an analysis of mission, enemy, terrain, and troops and time available.
 This analysis leads to an effective plan and to successful execution of the assigned mission.

-Amphibious Ships Landing, Antique Soap Dish, Art Painted Barges, Book English Folk, Book Mcrp 31B, Brick Red English, Craft Data Book, Data Book Mcrp, English Folk Painting, English Mustard Parcheesi, Folk Art Brick, Infantry Rifle Platoon, Primitive Folk Art, Primitive Folk Jewelry, Red English Mustard, Rifle Platoon Squad, Ships Landing Craft, Soap Dish Unusual, Squad Fm Manual, Unusual Rare English
+Antique Set Brass, Antique Soap Dish, Art Painted Barges, Bee Hive Push, Book English Folk, Brick Red English, Diamond Bee Hive, English Diamond Bee, English Folk Painting, English Mustard Parcheesi, Folk Art Brick, Infantry Rifle Platoon, Primitive Folk Art, Red English Mustard, Rifle Platoon Squad, Set Brass English, Soap Dish Unusual, Squad Fm Manual, Unusual Rare English